Tony Terran: Career

 Terran was in high school when he started working on live radio shows in Buffalo, New York.
 In 1944, he arrived in Los Angeles after touring with Horace Heidt.
 In 1945, he began working with Bob Hope, and then with Desi Arnaz in 1946.
 Terran was the last surviving member of the Desi Arnaz Orchestra from the I Love Lucy television show.

-Terran performed and recorded with many artists including the Jackson 5, the 5th Dimension, the Mamas & the Papas, the Beach Boys, Harry Nilsson, the Bee Gees, Ray Charles, Neil Diamond, Chicago, Nat King Cole, Natalie Cole, Commodores, Perry Como, Bob Dylan, Ella Fitzgerald, Benny Goodman, Tony Bennett, Eartha Kitt, Peggy Lee, Madonna (I'm Breathless), Dean Martin, Elvis Presley, Bonnie Raitt (Takin' My Time), Linda Ronstadt, Diana Ross, Frank Sinatra, Sammy Davis Jr., Lou Rawls, Barbra Streisand, Baja Marimba Band, Tijuana Brass, the Carpenters, Tom Waits, Ricky Nelson and Eric Burdon and the Animals.
+Terran performed and recorded with many artists including the Jackson 5, the 5th Dimension, the Mamas & the Papas, the Beach Boys, Harry Nilsson, the Bee Gees, Ray Charles, Neil Diamond, Chicago, Nat King Cole, Natalie Cole, Commodores, Perry Como, Bob Dylan, Ella Fitzgerald, Benny Goodman, Tony Bennett, Eartha Kitt, Peggy Lee, Madonna (I'm Breathless), Dean Martin, The Monkees, Elvis Presley, Bonnie Raitt (Takin' My Time), Linda Ronstadt, Diana Ross, Frank Sinatra, Sammy Davis Jr., Lou Rawls, Barbra Streisand, Baja Marimba Band, Tijuana Brass, the Carpenters, Tom Waits, Ricky Nelson, Glen Campbell and Eric Burdon and the Animals.

-Terran played on many recordings of television shows and film soundtracks such as I Love Lucy, The Lucy Show, Here's Lucy, The Brady Bunch, I Dream of Jeannie, Columbo, Get Smart, Happy Days, Popeye, The Carol Burnett Show, Star Trek, The Love Boat, Mission Impossible, Cheers, L.A.
-Law, The Simpsons, M*A*S*H, The Odd Couple, Mork and Mindy, Rocky I, II and III, The Karate Kid I, II and III, The Natural, All the President's Men, Broadcast News, Field of Dreams, Blazing Saddles, Grease, An Officer and a Gentleman, The Exorcist, Ghostbusters, Dirty Dancing, Three Amigos, Forrest Gump, Taps, Close Encounters of the Third Kind and The Deep.

-He was also a featured soloist for composers and conductors including Benny Goodman, Nelson Riddle, John Williams, Patrick Williams, David Shire, Lalo Schifrin, Bill Conti, Elmer Bernstein, Jerry Goldsmith, Henry Mancini, Johnny Mandel, James Horner, Charles Fox, Burt Bacharach and John Barry.
-Terran received the Most Valuable Player award from the National Academy of Recording Arts and Sciences in 1974.

 Family

-Terran had one marriage from 1963–1976 to singer and dancer Avalon Adele Kirkham.
-They had four children.
+Terran had a son named Mark in 1962 with singer/dancer Avalon Adele Kirkham.
+Tony and Avalon married in 1963, and he adopted her daughter from a previous marriage, Aprile Lanza.
+The marriage produced another son David and daughters Eve and Jennifer; all the children were raised in the Mormon faith.
+The couple divorced in 1976, and Avalon died of leukemia in 1981.
+Daughter Jennifer Terran became a singer-songwriter and pianist based in Southern California.

 Mentor

 Terran was known for mentoring new trumpet players and providing opportunities for watching his recording sessions and learning the business.
-Chris Tedesco, cousin to Tommy Tedesco, was one of the trumpet players who owe their beginning as a Hollywood session artist to Terran’s mentorship.